LucasCur/wordle/README.md

 ## 💻 Wordle
-- A working command-line-interface Wordle clone created once in python and a second time in golang.
+- A working command-line-interface Wordle clone created in python .
 Uses a basic CLI user interface.

-- The golang version of this project was created on my second day of learning golang, so there's probably a lot I could do more efficiently, etc.
+- An alternate version created in golang is available on my github.

 ## User Interface